 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Training Manager tend to value Relationships, Working Conditions, and Independence.
+Compared to most people, those working as a Training Manager tend to value Relationships, Working Conditions, and Achievement.

 Most importantly, Training Managers very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.